NikSteel/dranimate/README.md

 <a href="http://openframeworks.cc/documentation/ofxXmlSettings/ofxXmlSettings.html">ofxXMLSetgings</a><br />
 <a href="http://openframeworks.cc/documentation/ofxGui/ofxGui.html">ofxGUI</a>

+2.  clone this repo, place the "dranimate" folder in ".../of_v0.8.4_osx_release/apps/myApps/"
+3.  open the xcode project and compile

+Credits:
-the code to use ofxButterfly with ofxPuppet is by <a href="https://github.com/Bryce-Summers/ofxButterfly">Bryce Summers</a>. thanks bryce!!!
+the code to use ofxButterfly with ofxPuppet is by <a href="https://github.com/Bryce-Summers/ofxButterfly">Bryce Summers</a>. thanks bryce.